BlokusPokus/ai_assistant/docs/architecture/tasks/TECHNICAL_BREAKDOWN_ROADMAP.md

 **Major Achievement: Phone Number Registration Interface (Task 2.5.4.3) has been COMPLETED and is production-ready!** 🎉📱✅

 **Major Achievement: Prometheus Metrics Integration (Task 2.6.1.1) has been COMPLETED and is production-ready!** 🎉📊✅

+**Major Achievement: Grafana Dashboards Creation (Task 2.6.1.2) has been COMPLETED and is production-ready!** 🎉📊📈✅